-At the Company's request, each club will take all necessary steps so that the police from its country accompany its team fans during the entire Final and cooperate with the police from the Host's country.
+At the Company's request, each club will take all necessary steps so that the police from its country accompany its team fans during the entire Finals and cooperate with the police from the Host's country.

-The Company will establish the rules that the clubs participating in the Final must fulfil.
+The Company will establish the rules that the clubs participating in the Finals must fulfil.
 These rules include but are not limited to the following areas:

-- a) Game and practice schedules. - b) Benches and locker rooms. - c) Playing uniform colours. - d) Accreditation and invitation system for the game and other activities organised during the event. - e) Use of the Final logos. - f) Means of transport (including arrival and departure dates) and accommodation in the host city of the Final. - g) Activities that require the participation of the clubs, their players, coaches and representatives. - Requirements of EuroCupbasketball.com and other media. - i) Number of tickets reserved for each participating club and their location in the arena, as well as the deadlines for acquiring them. - j) Attendance at Final meetings.
+- a) Game and practice schedules. - b) Benches and locker rooms. - c) Playing uniform colours. - d) Accreditation and invitation system for the game and other activities organised during the event. - e) Use of the Finals logos. - f) Means of transport (including arrival and departure dates) and accommodation in the host city of the Finals. - g) Activities that require the participation of the clubs, their players, coaches and representatives. - h) Requirements of EuroCupbasketball.com and other media. - i) Number of tickets reserved for each participating club and their location in the arena, as well as the deadlines for acquiring them. - j) Attendance at Finals meetings.

-The Company reserves the right to increase the rest time between the second and third quarters of the games from 15 to 20 minutes.
+The Company reserves the right to adjust the pre-game timing and the duration of the team presentation and to increase the rest time between the second and third quarters of the games from 15 to 20 minutes.

-19.6.
-EuroCup Champion and Runner-Up
+18.6 EuroCup champion and runner-up

 The EuroCup champion will earn a one-year EuroLeague licence for the following season.
-The EuroCup runner-up will earn a one-year

-EuroLeague licence for the following season, except in the event that the club that had originally qualified for the EuroLeague as EuroCup champion or EuroCup runner-up has finished among the top eight clubs of the EuroLeague standings.
-In this case the EuroCup runnerup will qualify to play the EuroCup the following season.
+The EuroCup runner-up will earn a one-year EuroLeague licence for the following season, except in the event that the club that had originally qualified for the EuroLeague as EuroCup champion or EuroCup runner-up has finished among the top eight clubs of the EuroLeague standings.
+In this case the EuroCup runner-up will qualify to play the EuroCup the following season.